-To answer the RQ~2, the results of user experience domains were discussed.
-The results presented in Fig.\ref{fig:UEQ-S_result} and Tabel~\ref{tab:UE_post-hoc} suggest that affective voice cues can significantly enhance the overall user experience of the eHMI, compared to the eHMI-NV ($p<0.05$) and eHMI-T ($p<0.001$).
-Moreover, the eHMI-T was rated with significantly lower hedonic quality than that of both eHMI-NV and eHMI-AV ($p<0.01$, separately), indicating that using a VUI-based eHMI may be more engaging and enjoyable for users than relying solely on text.
-Interestingly, the eHMI-NV was rated significantly higher in pragmatic quality than the eHMI-AV ($p<0.01$), which may suggest that an overly affective voice might distract participants from the actual content of the eHMI.
-In addition, above results are in line with \cite{lee2019autonomous}, where the more anthropomorphic voice was favored and rated higher in trust, pleasure, and sense of control than a voice-command interface.
+However, from the perspective of hedonic quality, eHMI-AV is considered significantly better than eHMI-NV, as shown in Fig.\ref{fig:UEQ-S_result} and Table~\ref{tab:UE_post-hoc}.
+In the interview, some passengers told that ``\textit{I like the eHMI-AV better than the eHMI-NV because I feel that the eHMI-AV is more communicative,}'' as well as ``\textit{I think the robot character} (\ie APMV's eHMI) \textit{should have its own personality.}'' Above results are in line with \cite{lee2019autonomous}, where the more anthropomorphic voice was favored and rated higher in trust, pleasure, and sense of control than a voice-command interface.
 Besides, the speech embodiment of more conversational speech was evaluated as more warm and social presence \cite{wang2021vehicle}.

-Overall, the results highlight the importance of considering both pragmatic and hedonic quality in the design of eHMIs, and the potential benefits of using affective voice cues to enhance user experience.
+Therefore, the answer to\textbf{ RQ~2} is that MUI-based eHMIs with voice cues, \ie the eHMI-NV and eHMI-AV, both significantly enhance the passenger's user experience in APMV and pedestrian interactions.
+Moreover, it should be noted that each of these two MUI-based eHMIs has its own advantages, i.e., eHMI-NV has an advantage in pragmatic quality, while eHMI-AV has an advantage in hedonic quality.
+This differences in pragmatic and hedonic qualities between eHMI-NV and eHMI-AV aligns with the findings from a study on human-robot interaction by \citet{ullrich2017robot}.
+They reported that the neutral robot personality was rated best in a goal-oriented situation, while the positive robot personality was preferred in experience-oriented scenarios.
+Above results highlight the importance of considering both pragmatic and hedonic quality in the design of eHMIs, and the potential benefits of using voice cues to enhance passengers' user experiences.